 - Part 4B: Attack Surface reduction and additional protection

 - Part 5: Threat Vulnerability Management

 - Part 7: Microsoft Sentinel connector

-- Part 8: Build automated responses using Logic App en Automation
+- Part 8: Build automated responses using Logic App and Automation

 - Part 9: Using integrations ( Defender for Cloud Apps)